-The financial risk of taking out a student loan but being unable to complete college may discourage some people from taking out a loan and enrolling in college.
+The financial risk of taking out a student loan and being unable to complete college may discourage some people from enrolling in college.
 Thus, even though prospective students may not be credit constrained, a mechanism to share the risk of failing to complete college - college failure risk - might improve the welfare of enrolled students and encourage more people to enroll and complete college.

-The aim of this paper is to study whether the student loan program can offer insurance against college failure risk.
-The current operation of the program suggests that it is administratively feasible to offer some
+Given this, the aim of this paper is to explore reasons why this financial risk is not insured.
+There may be some underlying friction that prevents this insurance from being offered, or, alternatively, there may not be much value (given underwriting costs) in offering this insurance.
+This paper explores the second possibility.
+It answers the question: How much would the welfare of prospective students increase if insurance is offered against the risk of failing to complete college?